Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Introduction

 Furthermore, using the convention $g_{-1,m} = g_{2kR_1,m} = g_{\ell,-1} = g_{\ell,2kR_2} = 0$, we have that

 \end{thm}

 We compute numerically the joint spectrum of $(\hat{J}_k,\hat{H}_k)$ using these formulas.
-Furthermore, we state a conjecture regarding the description of this joint spectrum near the focus-focus critical value and explain how to check on the joint spectrum that our computations of the symplectic invariants of the classical system are correct.
+Furthermore, we state a conjecture regarding the description of this joint spectrum near the focus-focus critical value and explain how to check (assuming this conjecture is true) on the joint spectrum that our computations of the symplectic invariants of the classical system are correct.